ThatNerd404/A.P.O.L.L.O/README.md

 - **Save/Load Functionality**:
   - Saves current conversation display and history into a .md file for later access or sharing with others.

+- **Long-term Memory**:
+  - Saves data from every conversation to build a memory bank to improve conversational context.

 ## Usage Instructions

 ### Initial Setup: